 · At least 3 months’ expenses for utilities, internet and phone services at approximately $350 per month;

 Our Business Model:

-Our cooperative membership fees are $60 per month.We currently have 23 new cooperative members.
+Our cooperative membership fees are $60 per month.We currently have about 20 interested cooperative members that have signed a letter of intent .
 The cooperative members keep 90% of any sales revenue that they make.
-As of now we do not have any paid staff or salaries to consider however, through future grant funding and donations we hope to create at least 3 new jobs within the next two years.
+As of now we do not have any paid staff or salaries to consider however, through future grant funding and donations we hope to create at least 3 new part-time jobs within the next two years.

 Additionally, while we are utilizing a hybrid art cooperative business model (e.g., fee based) and we are designed to be lien and become financially self-sufficient we don’t want to live day to day or strictly be reliant on one revenue stream.
 We will host classes and public art events as well as continue to seek external grant funding, donations and resources as a not-for-profit arts organization.

 The Independent Northern Kentucky Artists and Artisans Education Program